 Though not currently found in U.S. waters, existing regulations and measures put in place to protect the smalltooth sawfish could also benefit the largetooth sawfish, should it return into the northern most extent of its historical range in North America.
-The U.S. DPS of smalltooth sawfish (P. pectinata) was listed as endangered on April 1, 2003.
+The U.S. DPS of smalltooth sawfish (Pristis pectinata) was listed as endangered on April 1, 2003.
 Both the smalltooth and largetooth sawfish are susceptible to similar threats (e.g., bycatch in various fisheries and habitat loss) so protections for the smalltooth sawfish will benefit the largetooth sawfish.
 In response to the listing of the U.S. DPS of smalltooth sawfish, Texas implemented a ban on harvest of largetooth sawfish because of the possibility of misidentification.
 The trading of any largetooth sawfish parts is banned by state laws in both Florida and Louisiana.
-No directed research for largetooth sawfish is ongoing in Texas, but Texas Parks and Wildlife Department (TPWD) is conducting surveys which could capture sawfish in Texas waters.
-TPWD has ongoing standardized fisheries independent and dependent monitoring programs in all of the bay systems and in the Gulf of Mexico along the Texas coastline for the last 35 years.
-The surveys are conducted using seines, trawls, and gill nets annually.
-These are all gears that have been found to entangle sawfish.
-Only two sawfish have been recorded during the sampling and they were both smalltooth sawfish.
-Additionally, Florida (only in the Gulf of Mexico) and Texas do not allow gillnet fishing in state waters less than 9 miles (14.5 km) from shore, and Alabama restricts gillnet fishing within less than 3.5 miles (5.6 km) from shore.
+Additionally, Florida and Texas do not allow gillnet fishing in state waters less than 9 miles (14.5 km) from shore, and Alabama restricts gillnet fishing within less than 3.5 miles (5.6 km) from shore.